gravins/cardsVSbots/README.md

 `black_card_tracery.txt` : contains the tracery to generate the black cards as a txt file

-`white_card_tracery.txt` : contains the tracery to generate the white cards as a txt file (works on CBDQ only if a \ is added befor # in the hashtags)
+`white_card_tracery.txt` : contains the tracery to generate the white cards as a txt file